Using the faster and easier Clay Towels

 True car lovers are always searching for the best products to help give their car a great shine in less time.
 The new Bowden’s Own Clay Towel re-writes the rule book on paint care, in the way it quickly and safely removes above surface contaminants like; old bugs, embedded dirt, metal particles, paint oxidisation and paint overspray, through the use of advanced polymerised rubber technology.
 Best of all, this new material removes all these potentially destructive paint contaminants faster and easier than you ever imagined possible.

 A new level of clean

 In the 1990’s, clay bars quickly became an essential step in most peoples' car care regime, as it was understood that the cleaner the paint, the better wax, sealant or coatings would bond to it.
 Mild abrasives are blended into all clay bars to help remove bonded contaminants easily as they get rubbed over a lubricated surface.
 The new Clay Towel takes this same type of paint cleaning and decontamination to a whole new level by applying 21st century technology to it.
 The Clay Towel is essentially a microfibre towel with a high-tech polymerised rubber coating applied to one side.
 This polymerised rubber grabs all the above surface contaminants and pulls them quickly off the surface, leaving you with beautiful and smooth, contaminant-free paint.
 And if you’re a car enthusiast, you should know that shiny comes from having smooth and clean paint!

 The reason they are so much faster is the surface area, with the orginal clay bars falling well short of the area of a clay towels surface, that is about 6 times larger (as you can see in the image with the yellow clay bar on a towel on the right).

-Since we first got them a couple of years ago, we have found them a lot easier to use, in fact its now a rare occasion we ever go back to using the clay bars anymore.
+Since we first got them a couple of years ago, we have found them a lot faster and easier to use, in fact it's now a rare occasion we ever go back to using the clay bars anymore.